Frequently asked questions

 Is it confidential?

 Everything we discuss is confidential provided I do not feel you are a danger to yourself or others in which case relevant parties would be informed.
 If your child discloses something that reveals they are in danger, it is my responsibility to notify the relevant authorities.

 Can you prescribe medication or form a diagnosis?

-This is beyond the remit of psychotherapy qualifications, however I do have a firm understanding of many pathologies and am happy to work with you on a diagnosis you have obtained.
+This is beyond the remit of psychotherapy qualifications, however I do have a firm understanding of many pathologies and if I suspect a diagnosis is required I will refer you to the relevant specialist.
+I am happy to work with you on a diagnosis you have obtained.